 Legislative Deadlock, Tied Chambers

 Most often, you find a legislative chamber controlled by one political party.
 In any of the 60 chambers with an even number of seats, however, an equal split may occur.
-And tied chambers are more and more frequent.
-Every even-year election from 1984 through 2010 produced at least one deadlocked legislative chamber.
+Though tied chambers have been less common in recent legislative history, past occurrences can be instructive for the future.

 1966